Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: The optimal control problem for NF systems with unsymmetrical input constraints

-\begin{remark} Theorem~\ref{thorem2} guarantees that the control policy is always an admissible control during the process of policy iteration.
-Meanwhile, the updated control policy is always better than its previous one. \end{remark}
+Theorem~\ref{thorem2} guarantees that the trained control policy is always admissible during the process of policy iteration.
+Meanwhile, the updated control policy is always better than its previous one.
+Then to successively solve \eqref{eq:IRLBell2} and \eqref{eq:pL}, the value function $V(x)$ is approximated by a single-layer neural network, which is